ricky1435/Stroke-Prediction/README.md

 **Data:** The dataset is taken from https://www.kaggle.com/fedesoriano/stroke-prediction-dataset

 ## Kaggle link for the project
-* You also can view this project on [Kaggle](https://www.kaggle.com/ruthvikpvs/stroke-data-analysis-and-prediction)
+* You also can view this project on [Stroke Analysis and Prediction](https://www.kaggle.com/ruthvikpvs/stroke-data-analysis-and-prediction)

 ## Exploratory Data Analysis
 Looked into all the features of the data and did Uni-variate and Bi-variate and Multi-variate analysis on the data in relation to Stroke.
 One of the plots from the EDA can be seen in the pictures below.